 If your MacBook Air’s battery indicator has disappeared without warning, or your device shuts down as soon as you unplug it, you’re not alone.
 Many MacBook Air users encounter the frustrating issue of their device not recognizing the battery.

 This guide will walk you through common symptoms, potential causes, and practical solutions for getting your MacBook Air back to normal.
-Whether it’s a software glitch or a hardware issue with the battery, you’ll find steps here to help you resolve your MacBook Air battery issue and keep your device running smoothly.

 1. Common Symptoms of a Battery Recognition Issue